Kevinc1779/grad_admission_pred/README.md

 - Undergraduate GPA (CGPA)
 - Chance of admission (response variable)

-The dataset contains **400 applicant records**.
+The dataset was analyzed using exploratory data analysis and regression modeling.

-## Objectives
+## Project Workflow

-The goals of this analysis were:
+The analysis followed these steps:

-- Explore relationships between academic variables and admission probability
-- Identify the most important predictors of admission chances
-- Build regression models to estimate admission probability
-- Evaluate model performance using statistical metrics

-## Methods

-The following statistical techniques were used:
+1. Data loading and preprocessing

-- Exploratory Data Analysis (EDA)
+2. Exploratory Data Analysis (EDA)
+3. Summary statistics for key variables
+4. Distribution visualization using histograms
+5. Scatter plot analysis of predictors vs admission chance
-- Correlation analysis
+6. Correlation analysis
-- Simple linear regression
+7. Simple linear regression for each predictor
-- Multiple linear regression
+8. Multiple linear regression model construction
-- Model selection using statistical significance
+9. Model reduction based on statistical significance
-- Confidence and prediction interval estimation
+10. Generation of confidence intervals and prediction intervals

 ## Model Development

-Initial models evaluated each variable individually using simple linear regression.
+Initial regression models were built for each independent variable individually.

-Key findings:

-- **CGPA showed the strongest relationship with admission chance**
+Correlation analysis showed that the strongest relationships with admission chance were:

+- **CGPA (0.873)**
-- **GRE and TOEFL also had strong predictive power**
+- **GRE (0.803)**

-Final reduced model included:
+- **TOEFL (0.792)**

+A full multiple regression model was constructed using all predictors:

+GRE + TOEFL + Urate + SOP + LOR + CGPA

+Statistical testing indicated that **University Rating and SOP were not significant predictors**, so a reduced model was constructed.

+### Final Regression Model

+The final model includes:

 - GRE
 - TOEFL